Lough Mask Murders: Investigation

 The next day, the police questioned all of the adults of Upper Cloghbrack, but no one revealed any information on the Huddys even though it was known that Huddy and his grandson had gone into Upper Cloghbrack for the purpose of serving ejectment papers the previous day.
 After tracing the Huddys' movements as far as the house of Mathias Kerrigan, the police found evidence of a struggle in Kerrigan's yard, as well as a mark made by a bullet in the wall of the gable end of Kerrigan's house and bloodstains on the wall.
 Kerrigan and his sixteen-year-old son Matthew were taken into custody.

 For four days, the RIC dug up bogland and searched the mountains without result.
 Forty crewmen of HMS Banterer, a Royal Navy vessel anchored in Galway Bay, sailed up the River Corrib to Lough Mask.
 After dragging the lake for 12 days they recovered the decomposing bodies, first John's in a sack and then Joseph's weighted with a rock in his overcoat.

 The RIC, now believing that the death of the Huddys was a result of an entire village rising up against the process servers, arrested, in addition to Mathias Kerrigan and his son, fifteen men on suspicion of complicity in the murders.
 Mathias Kerrigan was detained in Galway City Jail for nine months without being charged.
 In September 1882, he turned approver, that is, an informer, and named three men as responsible for the killings.
 Michael Flynn and Thomas Higgins of Middle Cloghbrack and Patrick Higgins (Long) of Upper Cloghbrack were charged with the murders.

+Upon his arrest, the prosecution focused heavily on Flynn's prominent role within the regional agrarian movement.
+Records from the Dublin December Commission show that the Crown recovered a membership card for the Clonbur branch of the Land League along with strategic correspondence addressed to Flynn directly from the central headquarters of the Ladies' Irish National Land League in Dublin.
+Because the prominent male leaders of the movement—including Charles Stewart Parnell and Michael Davitt—were imprisoned by the state at the time, the executive administration had been taken over by the women of the League, who used local organisers like Flynn to coordinate resistance across Connacht.

 Legal process and executions

-In four separate trials, one ending in a hung jury, all three men were found guilty and sentenced to death by Judge William O'Brien.
-Flynn asserted his innocence and showed remarkable courage on hearing the sentence.
-The defendants came from an Irish-speaking area of Ireland and trials were characterised by argumentative exchanges between the witnesses and the defendants in Irish, with RIC Constables providing the translations, thus undermining the reliability of the verdicts.
-The trials took place in Dublin before mainly Protestant juries, but the presiding Judge was a devout Catholic, albeit with a rather questionable reputation.
-Probably the fullest sketch of O'Brien's character is by Maurice Healy in his memoir The Old Munster Circuit (1939).
-Since Healy was extremely proud of the overall quality of the Irish judiciary in his youth, it is interesting that he made an exception for O'Brien, whom he called "a man who worked more injustice in his daily round than the reader would believe possible".

-Patrick Higgins, Thomas Higgins, and Michael Flynn were hanged in Galway City Jail in January 1883.